 System Analysis and Design

 The course has a focus on studies of system development principles, models and methods rather than on specific tools.
-The practical part of the course centres on the most commonly used and known approaches in system analysis and design as well as on structured system analysis and object-oriented design.
+The practical part of the course covers the most commonly used and known approaches in system analysis and design as well as on structured system analysis and object-oriented design.

 The course has a focus on studies of system development principles, models and methods rather than on specific tools.
-The practical part of the course centres on the most commonly used and known approaches in system analysis and design as well as on structured system analysis and object-oriented design.
+The practical part of the course covers the most commonly used and known approaches in system analysis and design as well as on structured system analysis and object-oriented design.

 Progressive specialisation: